ephread/Autodazzler/README.md

 - `presets`: (`array`) contains zero or more of:
     - (`string`) a path pointing a preset that should be applied globally;
     - (`object` / `key: value`) a pair where the value a path pointing a preset and the key is the name of the object to which the preset should be applied; this is typically usueful to change poses between renders;
-- `changeVisibility `: (`object`) an object defining the visibility of the object named by the key and whether the change should be applied to all its children (`"recursive": true`); by default visibility changes won't be recursive (see below for the format).
+- `visibilities`: (`object`) an object defining the visibility of the object named by the key and whether the change should be applied to all its children (`"recursive": true`); by default visibility changes won't be recursive (see below for the format).

 #### Example